 Eid al Fitr Facts

 Eid al Fitr is a gift for the Muslims from the ALLAH after the Ramadan.
-In this month, Muslims pray more than other months.
+This month, Muslims pray more than other months.

 Islam is not a religion or just worship, but it teaches socialism, the rules of economy, the matters of state and much more related to the life of every human.